outernetcouncil/federation/docs/REFERENCE.md

 Feedback and contributions to the evolution of this specification are welcome from the community and industry partners.

-# 2\.
-Terms and Definitions

-This section provides definitions for key terms and concepts used throughout the Federation Architecture Specification.
-Understanding these terms is crucial for comprehending the architecture and its components.

-## 2.1.
-General Terms

-- **Access Control**: The selective restriction of access to network resources.
-In Federation, access control mechanisms must span multiple network domains.
-- **API**: Application Programming Interface
-- **Authentication**: The process of verifying the identity of a user or system.
-In Federation, robust authentication is crucial for secure inter-network communications.
-- **Authorization**: The process of granting or denying access rights to resources.
-Federation requires careful management of authorization to protect sensitive network resources.
-- **Bandwidth**: In the context of computer networking, the maximum rate of data transfer across a given path.
-In Federation, bandwidth may vary across different network segments and interconnections.
-- **Bent Pipe Payload**: A satellite transponder that receives, amplifies, and retransmits signals without processing the signal content, essentially acting as a relay in space.
-- **Centralized Orchestration**: A model where a single entity manages and coordinates the entire federated network.
-This approach can provide comprehensive optimization but may face scalability challenges.
-- **Distributed Orchestration**: A model where network management is distributed among multiple entities in the Federation.
-This approach can offer greater scalability and resilience but may result in suboptimal global resource allocation.
-- **DoDIN**: Department of Defense Information Network
-- **Dynamic Pricing**: A pricing model that adjusts based on real-time demand and availability of network resources.
-This can help optimize resource utilization across the federated network.
-- **End-to-End Encryption**: A system of communication where only the communicating users can read the messages.
-This is important for securing data as it traverses multiple network segments in a federated system.
-- **Federation**: The act of combining multiple independent networks to create a larger, more capable network ecosystem.
-In the context of this architecture, it refers to the seamless integration of diverse network resources, including terrestrial, aerial, and space-based systems.
-- **GEO**: Geostationary Earth Orbit
-- **Ground Station**: Large, earth-based facilities equipped with substantial antennas and technology to manage communications with satellites and integrate these communications into terrestrial networks.
-- **gRPC**: A high-performance, open-source universal RPC framework used as the foundation for the Federation API.
-- **Handover**: The process of transferring an active network connection from one satellite or ground station to another as satellites move in their orbits or as user terminals change position.
-- **Interconnection Candidate**: One or more interconnection points used to inform the provider of possible interconnections within line-of-sight.
-- **Interconnection Point**: A physical or logical point where two federated networks can connect and exchange traffic.
-These points are crucial for establishing links between different network segments.
-- **Interconnection**: An interconnection is a physical and/or logical link through which two networks connect and exchange traffic, enabling communication between requestor and provider networks.
-- **Inter-Satellite Link (ISL)**: Communication link between satellites, allowing data to be relayed across a satellite constellation without passing through ground stations.
-- **ISL**: Inter-Satellite Link
-- **Latency**: The time delay between the transmission and reception of data.
-- **LEO**: Low Earth Orbit
-- **Link Budget**: A calculation of all the signal gains and losses in a transmission system, used to determine the quality and feasibility of a communication link.
-- **MEO**: Medium Earth Orbit
-- **MTU**: Maximum Transmission Unit
-- **Network Reachability**: The set of destinations or network prefixes that can be accessed through a given network resource or service.
-Reachability information is crucial for effective network planning and service provisioning in a federated environment.
-- **Network Segment**: A distinct part of a network, such as space, land, or air networks.
-Each segment may have unique characteristics and requirements.
-- **Optical Inter-Satellite Link (OISL)**: A high-speed communication link between satellites using laser technology.
-OISLs enable efficient data transfer within satellite constellations.
-- **Protocol Buffers**: A language-agnostic data serialization format used by gRPC for efficient and structured data exchange in the Federation API.
-- **Provider**: An entity offering network services or resources to federated partners.
-Providers use the Federation API to advertise their capabilities, respond to service requests, and manage resource allocation.
-- **QoS**: Quality of Service
-- **Requestor**: An entity seeking network services or resources from federated partners.
-Requestors use the Federation API to discover available resources, request services, and manage ongoing connections.
-- **Resource Allocation**: The process of assigning network resources to meet service requirements.
-In Federation, this process spans multiple network segments and providers.
-- **Satellite Constellation**: A group of artificial satellites working together as a system.
-Constellations can be in various orbits (LEO, MEO, GEO) and serve different purposes in the federated network.
-- **SDA**: Space Development Agency
-- **Service Level Agreement (SLA)**: A commitment between a service provider and a client, defining the level of service expected.
-In Federation, SLAs play a crucial role in ensuring quality and reliability across different network segments.
-- **Service Option**: A potential service offering from a provider, including details on availability, performance, and cost.
-Service options allow requestors to evaluate and select suitable network services.
-- **Service Request**: A formal request for a specific service, chosen from the advertised service options.
-It contains details about the desired service, including performance requirements and preferences.
-- **Service**: The result of the Federation negotiation.
-It represents an agreement between requestor and provider for a specific over specific intervals of time.
-- **SLA**: Service Level Agreement
-- **Streaming RPC**: A type of RPC that allows for long-lived, bidirectional data streams between clients and servers.
-Used in the Federation API for real-time updates and continuous data exchange.
-- **Terrestrial Network**: Ground-based communication infrastructure, including fiber optic cables, cellular towers, and other land-based communication systems.
-- **Topology**: The arrangement of the physical and logical connections between nodes
-- **Unary RPC**: A single request-response style RPC, used in the Federation API for simpler, one-off interactions.
-- **User Terminal (UT)**: Devices used by end-users to access satellite network services.
-They typically include smaller, ground-based antennas designed to communicate directly with satellites.

 # 3\.
 Architecture Description Overview

 ## 3.1.
 Federation Architecture Vision